SOCI 325: Sociology of Science

 The assigned readings are the core of the course material, and students are expected to carefully and critically read each assignment before class.
 To facilitate students’ engagement with the reading and to help prevent students from falling behind, we will use the online tool Perusall for all required readings.
 Perusall is a reading platform in which students annotate texts collaboratively alongside one another.
 More information on how Perusall works and how it is integrated into the course is available here.

 Readings will be graded as either complete (1 point) or incomplete (0 points).
-Student responses must demonstrate a thoughtful and thorough reading of the entire assignment to receive credit.
+The grading is based on annotations of the text in Perusall, which must demonstrate a thoughtful and thorough reading of the entire assignment to receive credit.
+There is no fixed threshold for number of annotations to make (the scoring considers the quality of annotations and the length of the reading), but 6 to 8 substantive annotations for a standard-length reading is a good target.
 At the end of the semester, the four lowest reading grades will be dropped from the assessment.
-Reading assessments will contribute 10% to the final grade for the course.

 Lectures

 Typically, the first 15–30 minutes of the class will consist of a live-streamed lecture during which students (including any attending remotely) are encouraged to engage in class-wide discussion.
+These lectures work best for everyone when students ask questions and add their own insights, so please do not be shy!

 Group discussions